ZEISS-PiWeb/PiWeb-Import-Sdk/docs/plugin_fundamentals/import_automation.md

 --->

 # {{ page.title }}
 This article describes the implementation of an import automation plug-in.
 A general explanation of this type can be found in [Plug-in type]({% link docs/plugin_fundamentals/plugin_type.md %}).
-Will will extend the simple example from [Creating an import format plug-in]({% link docs/getting_started/import_automation.md %}), but don't worry if you haven't read this article, all the necessary steps are also covered here.
+Will will extend the simple example from [Writing an import format plug-in]({% link docs/writing_a_plugin/import_automation.md %}), but don't worry if you haven't read this article, all the necessary steps are also covered here.
 The required information for this plug-in type in the manifest.json file is described in [Manifest]({% link docs/plugin_fundamentals/manifest.md %}).

 To get a better impression of the functionality, this plug-in will read weather data from a website and import it into PiWeb Cloud under a part defined by the user.